Random linear multihop relaying in a general field of interferers using spatial Aloha: Linear nearest neighbor routing model in a spatial MANET with slotted Aloha

 \subsection{Numerical assumptions}

-The default assumption in our numerical examples throughout the paper is $\lambda=0.01$ nodes per meter in the Poisson line model, i.e. the mean distance between two consecutive nodes on the line is 100~m.
-We will also use $A=1$, $\beta=4$ and $T =10$.
-The fading $F$ is Rayleigh, F is exponentially distributed of mean 1, $E(F)=1$.
+The default assumption in our numerical examples throughout the paper is $\lambda=0.01$ nodes per meter in the Poisson line model, i.e. the mean distance between two consecutive nodes on the line is 100m.
+We will express all (transmission) delay times in seconds (s) and the speed (of packet progression) in meters {\em per slot duration}.